 Mr Bruce Macdonald

 Bruce has qualifications and work experience in law, public health and social work.
-After practising as a commercial lawyer, he moved into health funding and planning, and managed the Ministry of Health's Public Health team in the Northern Region.
-He is currently a consultant, working mainly in the health sector, and is Treasurer for the Auckland Branch of the Public Health Association of NZ.
+After practising as a commercial lawyer, he moved into health funding and planning, and managed the Ministry of Health's Public Health team in the Northern Region and has held the position of Treasurer for the Auckland Branch of the Public Health Association of NZ.
+He is currently a consultant, working mainly in the health sector.
 Bruce joined Cancer Society Auckland Board in 2013.

 Mr Paul B Shanahan